-We're approaching Livermore airport from the South, while the runways run East/West.
-Due to the prevailing Westerly wind, we'll usually be directed to either runway 25R or 25L.
-25R uses a right-hand pattern, while 25L uses a left-hand pattern.
+Figure 8.16: Sectional extract showing approaches to Livermore pattern.
 Both the patterns are illustrated in Figure 8.16.
 Depending on the runway we've been assigned, we'll approach the airport in one of two ways.
 If we've been asked to land on runway 25R, we'll follow the blue line in the diagram.
 If we've been asked to land on runway 25L, we'll follow the green line.